The Renewed Legal Challenge Against the Dakota Access Pipeline

 A new chapter opens in the legal fight against the Dakota Access Pipeline, as the Standing Rock Sioux Tribe renews their lawsuit against the U.S. Army Corps of Engineers challenging its recently completed review of the pipeline’s impacts.

-Attorney Jan Hasselman, who represents the Standing Rock Sioux Tribe in their lawsuit against the Army Corps, explains the significance of this legal development.
+Attorney Jan Hasselman, who represented the Standing Rock Sioux Tribe in their lawsuit against the Army Corps, explains the significance of this legal development.